Lycée français Marie Curie de Zurich

-Lycée Français Marie Curie de Zurich (LFZ), französisches Gymnasium) is a French international school located in the municipality of Dübendorf (canton of Zurich) and welcomes more than 1,145 students from reception to year 13.
+Lycée Français Marie Curie de Zurich (LFZ), französisches Gymnasium) is a French international school located in the municipality of Dübendorf, Canton of Zurich, Switzerland, with more than 1,360 students from reception to year 13.

 Accreditation

 By Swiss authorities

 LFZ's Kindergarten and primary education program (Primary School) as well as its lower secondary education program (Collège on the Sekundarstufe level) are approved by the bureau for elementary school (Volksschulamt), administration for education (Bildungsdirektion), canton of Zurich.

+However LFZ's upper secondary education program (Lycée) is neither approved as a Mittelschule by the bureau for gymnasial and vocational education (Mittelschul- und Berufsbildungsamt), administration of education (Bildungsdirektion), canton of Zurich, nor approved by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).

-However, admission to Swiss universities with the new 2021 Baccalaureat is subject to certain restrictions.
+Therefore, admission to Swiss universities with the new 2021 Baccalaureat is subject to certain restrictions.

 By French authorities

 The Lycée Français Marie Curie de Zurich (LFZ) is one of 535 registered establishments, which form the network of French schools abroad.
 As such, it is approved by the French Minister of Education.
 This guarantees compliance with the French curriculum as well as the recognition of the choice of study pathways and the exams taken by the pupils.
 On the other hand, it depends upon the French Minister of Foreign Affairs and more specifically on the Agency for French Teaching Abroad (AEFE), in Paris.

 The Lycée Français Marie Curie de Zurich (LFZ) offers education from kindergarten (< 3 y.o.) to the baccalaureate exams, the official diploma accredited by the French minister of National Education.
 It is recognised for accessing institutes of higher education in France and in Europe as well as gaining a university education in Switzerland, on the basis of a successful French Baccalaureat, but not on the basis of a Swiss Matura.

 A new baccalauréat was introduced for the 2018-19 academic year.
 The new bac général includes six obligatory core subjects: French, two foreign languages, sport, history-geography and a new subject called humanités scientifiques and numériques.
 In the second year of lycée, students can choose three speciality subjects from a wide-ranging list.
 In the third year, they continue with two speciality subjects.

 The 2021 baccalaureate is partly based on continuous assessment and partly on final examinations.
 As before, students will take the French exam (written and oral) at the end of the second year.
 They will then sit the exam for each of the two speciality subjects immediately after the spring school holiday in the final year.
 Finally the philosophy and oral exam (le grand oral) will take place at the end of the third school year.
 The 20-minute oral exam is based on a project studied in the final two years.